iExecBlockchainComputing/documentation/for-developers/confidential-computing/app-developer-secret.md

 With iExec, it is possible to securely associate an application developer secret to the runtime of an application.

 {% hint style="warning" %}
-The app developer secret is only exposed to your app inside authorized [enclaves](intel-sgx-technology.md#enclave) and never leave them.
+The app developer secret is only exposed to your app inside authorized [enclaves](intel-sgx-technology.md#enclave) and never leaves them.
 {% endhint %}

 {% hint style="info" %}